Overview of Access Control¶

 Every securable object resides within a logical container in a hierarchy of containers.
 The top-most container is the customer organization.
 Securable objects such as tables, views, functions, and stages are contained in a schema object, which are in turn contained in a database.
 All databases for your Snowflake account are contained in the account object.
 This hierarchy of objects and containers is illustrated below:

 To own an object means that a role has the OWNERSHIP privilege on the object.
-Each securable object is owned by a single role, which is typically the role used to create the object.
-When this role is assigned to users, they effectively have shared control over the securable object.
-The owning role has all privileges on the object by default, including the ability to grant or revoke privileges on the object to other roles.
+Each securable object is owned by a single role, which by default is the role used to create the object.
+When this role is assigned to users, they effectively have shared control over the object.
+In a regular schema, the owner role has all privileges on the object by default, including the ability to grant or revoke privileges on the object to other roles.
 In addition, ownership can be transferred from one role to another.
 However, in a managed access schema, object owners lose the ability to make grant decisions.
 Only the schema owner (i.e. the role with the OWNERSHIP privilege on the schema) or a role with the MANAGE GRANTS privilege can grant privileges on objects in the schema.

-The ability to perform SQL actions on objects is defined by privileges granted to the active role in a user session.
+The ability to perform SQL actions on objects is defined by the privileges granted to the active role in a user session.
 The following are examples of SQL actions available on various objects in Snowflake: